 “I had caught COVID-19 in March last year and since then I have been dealing with some long-term health problems.
 In that way, online internships have been great.
 Apart from the scheduled calls, I can structure my working hours flexibly, knowing that I might take a longer break during the day and then finish the work in the evening, which wouldn’t be possible with the rigid 9-5 working schedule.”

 This benefit applies to all kinds of internships, and is the main reason you should apply for programmes.
 Placements help you develop both soft and hard skills.
 The areas you develop in the process might not be quite what you expect.
-One post-grad with experience in academic writing and a penchant for long sentences was surprised by her work with SEO and readability checkers.
+One post-grad with experience in academic writing and a penchant for long sentences was surprised by her work with SEO (Search Engine Optimization) and readability checkers.
 She gained a valuable understanding of new writing tools and the differences between academic and commercial writing.